-The marshlands, created by flooding from the Newton Upper Falls Silk Dam, have been used for pasturelands for hundreds of years.
+The marshlands, created by flooding from the Newton Upper Falls Silk Dam, were used for pasturelands for hundreds of years.
 The marshes were tapped from the late 1800s as watershed well sites.
 You can see remains of filtering ponds, ditches, and waterworks.

-Biking, Birding, Boat Launch, Charles River Walk, Cross Country Skiing, Meadow, Pond, Scenic View, Woods Trail
+Accessible Trails, Biking, Birding, Boat Launch, Charles River Walk, Cross Country Skiing, Historic Site, Meadow, Pond, Scenic View, Vernal Pool, Woods Trail

 Newton Assessor’s Map ID: [not in Newton]